SamBaS: Sampling-Based Stochastic Block Partitioning: Methodology

-The MD algorithm is a natural extension of the thresholded sampling approach and the ES topology-guided algorithm and aims to caputre the most informative vertices.
+\textbf{Maximum Degree Sampling (MD):} The MD algorithm is a natural extension of the thresholded sampling approach and aims to capture the most informative vertices.
 If vertices with high degrees contribute the most community-related information to the sample, then naturally, the best sampling strategy would be one that simply samples the vertices with the highest degrees.
 However, this method is likely to produce sampled graphs with a very different structure from the original graph, which intuitively should limit the quality of community detection results obtained with this algorithm.
 Good performance with this algorithm would suggest that vertex degree is the most important vertex property related to community structure.